 The master bedroom faces south to take advantage of the fantastic views of the sloping wooded garden.
-Large windows ensure the home is flooded with natural light and maximise the surrounding views of Maryon Park and a community allotment.
+Large windows flood the home with natural light and maximise surrounding views of Maryon Park and a community allotment.

 An architect, manufacturer and contractor rolled into one, Facit Homes has developed a unique, accurate approach to transforming bespoke designs into stunning finished houses.

 The company uses Building Information Modeling (BIM) technology to convert detailed plans into a complete model of the property.
 This data is translated into cutting patterns for the firm’s flying factory, allowing the super-insulated Facit Chassis to be precision-manufactured on site.